DLLDN/DLLDN/Data Analysis Projects/Transaction Monitoring/README.md

-## Project Objective
+# Project Objective

 This Data Analyst project focuses on transaction monitoring analysis of suspicious anti-money laundering transactions.
 The dataset used is a simulated transaction monitoring dataset and can be found at this link

-## Project Objective
+## Dataset

-The dataset contains the following columns:-
+The table contains the following columns:-

-# Dataset

-The tables related to the following areas:-
 - **Time** |
 - **Date** |
 - **Sender_account** |